FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 - **Sound**: $KB \vdash_i \alpha \implies KB \models \alpha$
 - **Complete**: $KB \models \alpha \implies KB \vdash_i \alpha$

+In simple words, the soundness says that everything that can be derived syntactically is also semantically true.
+While the completeness says that everything that is semantically true can also be derived syntactically.

 ### Model Checking

 The simplest way to verify entailment is via **model checking**, which consists